 The objectives of the 320 Bloomfield Avenue and 11 Church Redevelopment Plan are consistent with the goals, strategies and policies of the 2001 New Jersey State Development and Redevelopment Plan (SDRP).
 The entire Plan Area is located within the PA-1 Metropolitan Planning Area, where growth and redevelopment is recommended.
-The study area, within the PA-1 area of the SDRP is to: provide for much of the state's future redevelopment; revitalize cities and towns; promote growth in compact forms; stabilize older suburbs; redesign areas of sprawl; and protect the character of existing stable communities.
+The study area, within the PA-1 area, is a location consistent with "Smart Growth" planning principles.
+The intent of the PA1 area of the SDRP is to: provide for much of the state's future redevelopment; revitalize cities and towns; promote growth in compact forms; stabilize older suburbs; redesign areas of sprawl; and protect the character of existing stable communities.
 Beyond this, the redevelopment study area meets redevelopment criterion "h" as the Township's land use policy documents recommend a smart growth redevelopment approach for this area.